xiven/Jonathan-2018/README.md

 ### Using the client

-Go into the client project folder and issue this command to register a new user.
+Open up a new terminal and go into the client project folder and issue this command to register a new user.
 ```
 node app register -n yourname -e youremail -p yourpassword
 ```